jamesgrose/james-grose/content/work/display-studio.md

 date: "2017-05-01"
 client: "B.B.E"
 image: "/images/work/display-studio/hero.png"
-description: "SaaS that operates on platform, handling tens of millions of events to optimise and deliver content"
+description: "Handling tens of millions of events to deliver optimised content"
-icons: ["js", "vue", "laravel", "stripe", "digital ocean"]
+icons: ["js", "vue", "laravel", "digital ocean"]
 role: "Tech Lead, Developer"
+technology: "VueJS, Laravel, Redis, Postgres, Digital Ocean"
 ---

+# My role

+Initially as the sole developer, and later as the Tech Lead - I built Display Studio and lead it's development as we scaled it to a fully featured SaaS.

+The project was built with Laravel as the backend, and had a custom tracking script that injected display banners into sites and monitored usage.
+As demand for the project grew, I optimised the hosting configuration and migrated to a new database that could deal with the large demand.

+# The project

-Display Studio was developed from my work with [Medibank](https://www.medibank.com.au) during my time at [B.B.E](https://bbe.io).
-We needed a simple and lightweight way to connect the audience to personalised and effective content on platform.
+Display Studio was born from my work with Medibank on other projects - we needed a simple and lightweight way to connect the audience to personalised and effective content on platform.

-# The solution

-Display Studio was created as its own standalone SaaS platform.

 By monitoring how the user navigates the website, and hooking into data sources such as Salesforce or Hubspot, Display Studio is able to auto-optimise and